Cobra Insurance Explained

 Employees must elect to enroll in COBRA insurance coverage within 60 days.
 The premium may be payable directly to the insurer or to the COBRA administrator.
 Eligible employees should receive notification in the mail, which should include information like the amount of the premium and where to send the payment.

 Sometimes, a new health insurance card is issued, and the premium should be paid as long as the COBRA insurance is needed or until eligibility expires in 18 months.
-Some disabled employees may be eligible for coverage for up 29 months.
-Spouses and dependent children may qualify for coverage up to 36 months in cases of separation, divorce or death of the covered individual.
+Some disabled employees may be eligible for coverage for up to 29 months.
+Spouses and dependent children may qualify for coverage up to 36 months in cases of separation, divorce, or death of the covered individual.